Parent Support

 ATTEND THE RECITALS AND CONCERTS

 You will hear excellent student playing from all levels in the 11 am Honors Recitals.
 Students love to hear other students play, especially if they have classes together!
-You will hear world-class performances from our Young Artist Faculty, Amy and Elisa Barston, on Tuesday and Wednesday at 7 pm.
+You will hear world-class performances from our Young Artist Faculty, Amy and Elisa Barston, on Tuesday at 7 pm and Wednesday at 11 am.
 These performances are included in registration.

 MAKE FRIENDS AND HAVE FUN